anytizer/lorem-pixels.wp/why.md

-Why do I need this plugin?
+## Why do I need this plugin?

 A website development work in progress requires a lot of random texts and images.
-This plugin can provide unpredicted paragraphs to help you.
+This plugin can provide you unpredicted paragraphs and images.

-Also, some images of arbitrary dimensions of your choice.
+Thus, generating a random text and image, you can focus creating a better look and feel of your website.